 Important Qualifier Information

 Format: 18-hole stroke play qualifying.
-The number of spots available at each site is determined by the total number of players participating.
-Successful qualifiers will advance to the 74th Connecticut Senior Amateur at the Black Hall Club on September 23-34, 2019.
+The number of spots available is determined by the total number of players participating.
+Successful qualifiers will advance to the 75th Connecticut Senior Amateur at Country Club of Farmington on September 29-30, 2020.

-Withdrawals & Refunds: Refund less $25.00 administrative fee if requested prior to entry deadline.
+Refund less $25.00 administrative fee if requested prior to entry deadline.
 50% refund after entry deadline and seven days prior to the event.
 Within seven days prior to the event there will be no refund.
-Any player who has competed in a qualifying round will be not be issued a refund if they are forced to withdraw from the championship proper.
+Any player who has competed in a qualifying round will not be issued a refund if they are forced to withdraw from the championship proper.

 1) Willful damage of the golf course or golf course property

 4) Public criticism of golf course or verbal abuse of CSGA staff, officials, volunteers, host club staff or other contestants

 The Rules of Golf as adopted by the United States Golf Association govern play.
 This information sheet, the CSGA Hard Card and any site-specific Local Rules and Conditions of Competition sheets are supplements to the Rules of Golf.
 Local Rules of the host course do not apply.